newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 ![_config.yml]({{ site.baseurl }}/images/crimson/crimson.jpg)
 {: refdef}

-At long last, the untold stories of the wardens of the realm's secrets.
+At long last, the untold stories of the realm's secrets wardens.
 I hereby present to you: The Tales of the Crimson Foes, *a compilation of red team stories*.

 # Prologue